Trifa01/az-vm-custom-extension/README.md

-# Azure Virtual Machine custom extension with bicep
+# Azure Windows Virtual Machine custom extension with bicep
 How to install a custom extension on an Azure Virtual Machine

 ## 1. Create your Virtual Machine